sumn2u/node-carbon/README.md

-# 🌱 Node Carbon: Quantifying Your Digital Footprint 🌐
+# 🌱 Node Carbon: A Node Package for Measuring Carbon Footprints 🌐

 Ever pondered the environmental impact of your Node.js processes?
 Enter Node Carbon – your solution for calculating the carbon footprint of your current Node.js operations.